signalogic/SigSRF_SDK/mediaTest_readme.md

 ```
 mediaTest also accepts "-rN" command line entry.
 If none is specified, the default is N=20 (20 msec) <sup>[1]</sup>.

-mediaTest offers test and measurement features that go beyond mediaMin, including a wide variety of I/O formats.
+mediaTest offers test and measurement features not available in mediaMin, including a wider variety of I/O formats.
 For example, the following command line will play an EVS pcap over USB audio:
 ```shell
 ./mediaTest -cx86 -ipcaps/EVS_16khz_13200bps_FH_IPv4.pcap -ousb0 -Csession_config/evs_player_example_config -L
 ```